captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 As previously mentioned, the host is a Lenovo Thinkpad T450, running Debian 9, and I'm using VMware Workstation 15 for my hypervisor.
 Both the hotel network and the WiFi at and around DEFCON are (very) untrusted, so using a VPN is a must.
 I've been a happy [Private Internet Access (PIA)](https://www.privateinternetaccess.com/) customer for years, and use it on all of my devices.
 Their Linux client is quite good (it's essentially a glorified GUI running on top of OpenVPN), and has some nice features such as a VPN Kill Switch (if the tunnel drops, all network traffic gets blocked until it's restored) that you can tweak.
 I've configured PIA to autoconnect on launch, and it does a very good job connecting as soon as my WiFi connection comes up (FYI, networks with captive portals can make this a bit of a pain).

 For network protections on the host, I'm using `iptables` to protect against any attempted inbound connections.
 I'd like to have a deny all outbound rule with exceptions, but that'd require a lot of work and isn't super practical, so a deny all inbound/allow all outbound is what I settled with.
-I have Docker installed on the host system in case I need to spin up an ad hoc container for something, and it, along with PIA, modify the `iptables` rules when they are run, so I've added additional rules to the `FORWARD` chain to drop all inbound connections heading towards a Docker container in case I make a mistake somewhere else.
+I have Docker installed on the host system in case I need to spin up an ad hoc container for something, and it, along with PIA, modifies the `iptables` rules when they are run, so I've added additional rules to the `FORWARD` chain to drop all inbound connections heading towards a Docker container in case I make a mistake somewhere else.
 I've also set the Docker daemon to not run at boot, so in case there's an issue with the firewall rules, the threat size is much smaller, as I have to go out of my way to create a potential hole.

-# Virtual Machines

-My other firewall is protecting all of the virtual machines (VMs).
-I'm a big fan of [pfSense](https://www.pfsense.org/), and use it as the border gateway/firewall in my main homelab, so I knew I wanted to use it here.
-One of the great features of pfSense is that it can act as an OpenVPN client, and NAT/tunnel your LAN traffic through the VPN connection, and PIA has a [great article](https://www.privateinternetaccess.com/helpdesk/guides/routers/pfsense/pfsense-2-4-3-setup-guide) on their website for configuring this.

-In addition to my pfSense VM, I have 5 other virtual machines running on the system:

-- Windows 10: I believe that it's always a good idea to keep a Windows VM on hand, because the second you don't have one, someone's going to give you a PE64 that won't work in Wine and is (apparently) "mission critical".
-This may become a [FLARE VM](https://github.com/fireeye/flare-vm) in the future, but for now it's just a clean Windows 10 install with Firefox, Sublime Text, the new shiny [Windows Terminal](https://devblogs.microsoft.com/commandline/introducing-windows-terminal/), and Winlogbeat (see ELK/Elastic Stack below).
-Also, if I happen to get a Windows binary during a CTF it's much easier to just use Windows.
-- Kali: Again, same point as above.
-Although most of my CTF tools are configured on my host Debian install, better safe than sorry.
-Plus, if I ever have the hankering to pwn some (HackThe)Boxes, I've got my tools ready to go.
-- Sensitive: This is a VM running Ubuntu 18.04 that was a later addition to the plan.
-Before I learned I was going to DEFCON, I had my password manager installed on the host Debian install, and was checking my email and performing other sensitive tasks on the host OS.
-However, if I'm taking this labtop to DEFCON, I'd prefer to have another layer of defense between a rogue actor on the network and my banking information, so I setup an Ubuntu VM with Full Disk Encryption (FDE) that I use to check email and other equally exhilirating tasks.
-I'm not sure if the benefits of FDE are as strong in a VM as they are on a physical machine, but the risk outweighed the effort to set it up, so why not.
-When I'm finished with whatever task I was doing, I have a powered-down snapshot that the VM automatically reverts to, which helps protect any information that may have been transferred to the VM.
-- ELK: As mentioned above, one of the main reasons I set out on this adventure was to test out the [new SIEM capability](https://www.elastic.co/blog/introducing-elastic-siem) that was recently introduced into the Elastic Stack.
-This VM is running CentOS 7, and has Elasticsearch, Kibana, Logstash, and Filebeat running on it (more details later on.)
-- NSM: I love network security, so obviously my first data collector for the Elastic Stack SIEM was going to be [Zeek](https://www.zeek.org/) (formerly Bro).
-I've been using Zeek for nearly two years now, and it's a fantastic network security monitoring platform.
-This VM is running Centos7, and has Zeek inspecting all traffic on the pfSense LAN network, and is shipping its logs to Elasticsearch via Filebeat.

 # Virtual Network